Skip to product information

 Trifoliate Orange Citrus trifoliata

 Please note this species has been labeled as invasive in many south eastern states.
-We will not sell/ship trifoliate oranges to states where it is classified as invasive.
+We will not sell/ship trifoliate orange trees or seeds to states where it is classified as invasive.

 Typically maxing out between 13-26 feet some would consider these more of a shrub than a tree.
 The trees will often lose their leaves in the dormant season.
 Trifoliate have very large and formidable thorns.
 The thorns and stems remain green all year round providing a nice splash of color in winter.